-Polio boosters offered in U.K. after virus was detected
+London kids to be offered polio shot after more virus found

 “We know the areas in London where the poliovirus is being transmitted have some of the lowest vaccination rates,” said Dr. Vanessa Saliba, a consultant epidemiologist at the U.K. Health Security Agency.
 “This is why the virus is spreading in these communities and puts those residents not fully vaccinated at greater risk.”

 Polio is a disease often spread in water that mostly affects children under 5.
-It has mostly been eradicated, but outbreaks remain in Pakistan, Afghanistan and parts of Africa.
-Initial symptoms include fever, fatigue, headache, vomiting and muscle stiffness.
+It has mostly been wiped out from developed countries, but outbreaks remain in Pakistan, Afghanistan and parts of Africa.
+Initial symptoms include fever, fatigue, headache, vomiting, and muscle stiffness.
 Among people paralyzed by the disease, death can occur in up to 10% of cases when their breathing muscles become paralyzed.

 In rare cases, the live virus contained in the oral polio vaccine used in the global effort to eradicate the disease can mutate into new forms potent enough to trigger new outbreaks.
 The vaccination booster effort in London will use injected polio vaccines that do not carry that risk.